mlfoundations/open_clip/README.md

     --dist-url="env://"
 ```

-Note: our implementation assumes SLURM usage but the code should be easily adaptible with the `--rank` flag and minor tweaks to `src/main.py`.
+Note: our implementation assumes SLURM usage but the code should be easily adaptable with the `--rank` flag and minor tweaks to `src/training/main.py`.

 ### Launch tensorboard:
 ```bash